opengauss-mirror/docs/content/en/docs/Technicalwhitepaper/core-database-technologies.md

 The fenced UDF and native DB4AI algorithm capabilities are provided, including the execution plan, operators, and SQL syntax in the database.

+### ABO Optimizer<a name="EN-US_TOPIC_0000001316125534"></a>

+The ABO optimizer features that openGauss uses lightweight machine learning to optimize query plans.
+The current version provides two functions: intelligent cardinality estimation and adaptive plan selection.

+-   Intelligent cardinality estimation uses the Bayesian network algorithm in the database to improve the cardinality estimation accuracy of multi-column equality query on data with strong correlation between columns by several times, and significantly improves the end-to-end execution efficiency.
+-   Adaptive plan selection uses linear expansion of query selection rate to explore cache plans, and uses query selection rate range to match and select cache plans.
+This compensates for the defect that the execution plan cannot adapt to a single general cache plan, and avoids the cost caused by frequent calling of query optimization.
+In typical scenarios, the performance can be improved by several times.